Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to score more than 58.5 points in all four games this season.
+- Ohio State has combined with its opponents to score more than 58.5 points in all four games this season.

 - Rutgers' games have yet to go over 58.5 points this season.